hknp9vdswy-cell/Calculusator/README.md

 The Calculusator is a GUI-based calculator for basic calculus purposes.

-Features:
-Analyzing limits
-Derivatives and calculating of rate of change Integrals and area between functions
+Its features are analyzing limits, calculating derivatives and calculating integrals

 Required libraries:
 pip install numpy sympy matplotlib